Boebert Demands Pelosi Let House Members Speak Without Masks: ‘Biden Was Able To’

 “Rep. Boebert is tired of the constant hypocrisy surrounding the House rules,” the spokesman stated.
 “Americans should be allowed back in the People’s House, and members should be allowed to speak without a mask if they choose to do so.”

-Pelosi’s House masking and distancing rules exist despite the fact that both Biden and Harris have been vaccinated against the coronavirus and 75 percent of the members of Congress have also been vaccinated.
-Members not vaccinated have either already had the pathogen or cite personal reasons for refusing the vaccine, such as Rep. Madison Cawthorn (R-NC) telling Axios that “the survival rate is too high for me to want it.”

-Pelosi’s office did not respond to a request for comment on the reason for the Speaker’s mask rule or if she has any plans to lift her order.
+Pelosi’s office did not respond to a request for comment on the reason for the speaker’s mask rule or if she has any plans to lift her order.

 Write to Ashley Oliver at aoliver@breitbart.com.